Investing In Teenage Girls For A More Just, Stable, and Peaceful World!

 This kit can last up to 5 years.
 It is a one time buy for women in Malawi which is important considering resources run slim.

+The attrition rate for girls in Malawian schools is extremely high, and the consequences of girls leaving school early are extremely profound.
 According to the United Nations Population Fund, girls with less than seven years of schooling are more likely to be married by age 18, and early marriage is directly linked to an increased risk of HIV infection.
+Education is essential for EMPOWERMENT.
+Africa Pads is focused on the fight to keep girls in school!
 This kit will help a girl attend school full time so that she can be healthy, educated, achieve her dreams, and set out for a better future and a better Malawi.

 Sustainability and Empowerment: